Rick Hartmann

-Richard Hartmann (born c.
-April 1959) is an American professional golfer.
+Richard Hartmann (December 23, 1958 – August 5, 2025) was an American professional golfer.
 Hartmann turned pro in the early 1980s and tried out for the PGA Tour several times during this era.
 However, he was unsuccessful and decided to play in Europe.
 Hartmann played on the European Tour for 10 years and recorded a number of high finishes.
 However, the general consensus was that he had "mixed success" as his performance was erratic and he failed to win.
 In 1994, he quit life as a touring professional and started working as a club pro on Long Island.
 Hartmann also played on the local club pro circuit, the Met PGA, with incredible success, winning every significant tournament, and was generally regarded as one of the "finest club pros" in the country during the era.

 Early life

-Hartmann was born in Bridgehampton, New York, and grew up in Huntington, New York, on Long Island.
+Hartmann was born in Bridgehampton, New York and grew up in Huntington, New York on Long Island.
 His parents were Larry and Dorothy and he has two brothers.
 In the late 1960s, when Hartmann was still a kid, his family moved from New York to Florida.

-Hartmann started playing golf at the age of 14.
-Hartmann immediately caught "golf fever" and played nearly every day for the next two years.
+At the age of 14, Hartmann started playing golf.
+He immediately caught "golf fever" and played nearly every day for the next two years.
 Hartmann attended Hudson High School in Hudson, Florida.
 However, he eventually stopped attending school during the day, practicing golf exclusively during the mornings and afternoons while taking night classes in an effort to earn his diploma.
 Hartmann played out of Beacon Woods Golf Club in Bayonet Point, Florida.
-Early in his career, Hartmann broke the Beacon Woods course record with a 65.
-In 1976, he won the club championship.
+Early in his career, he broke the Beacon Woods course record with a 65.
+In 1976, he also won Beacon Woods' club championship.

 Amateur career

 In 1976, while still an amateur, Hartmann won his first professional tournaments, the Jimmy Mann County Golf Tournament and the Continental Invitational.

 During this period, Hartmann started attending Brevard Community College.
-He attended the school for one year, during the 1977–78 academic year, and "played sparingly" on the golf team.
+He attended the school for one year, for the 1977–78 academic year, and "played sparingly" on the golf team.
 During this era, he was considered one of the "North Suncoast's top amateurs."
 In June, he played the three-round Pasco Times Men's Amateur Golf Tournament.
 The event was at his home course and he was considered "the local favorite."
 In the final round, Hartmann shot a three-under-par 69, the "tournament's low round," to finish solo second, three behind champion Rick Powers.
 "I think I played about as well as I could today," he said after the round.